lucag/ardupilot/Tools/Linux_HAL_Essentials/README.md

 ----

-###Setting Up PRU Compiler
+### Setting Up PRU Compiler
-You should first check if there is the PRU Compiler available in your Linux-Distribution.
+You should first check if there is the PRU Compiler available in your Linux Distribution.
 * `apt-get update`
 * `sudo apt-get install ti-pru-cgt-installer`